Khalil Mack: 2019

-2020 season
+2020

-During a Week 2 17–13 victory over the New York Giants, Mack recorded three tackles and his first sack of the season on Daniel Jones.
-He also recovered a strip-sack forced by teammate Robert Quinn on Jones.
-Three weeks later against the Tampa Bay Buccaneers, Mack recorded three tackles and sacked Tom Brady twice during the narrow 20–19 victory.
+During a Week 2 17–13 victory over the Giants, Mack recorded three tackles and his first sack of the season on Daniel Jones while also recovering a strip-sack forced by teammate Robert Quinn.
+Three weeks later against the Buccaneers, Mack had three tackles and sacked Tom Brady twice during the narrow 20–19 victory.

-During a Week 10 19-13 loss to the Minnesota Vikings, Mack recorded three tackles and his first interception of the season off a pass thrown by Kirk Cousins and made a 33-yard return.
-During a Week 14 36-7 victory over the Houston Texans, Mack recorded two tackles and sacked Deshaun Watson in the endzone for a safety and forced a fumble on Duke Johnson that he also recovered.
-In the regular-season finale against the Green Bay Packers, Mack recorded four tackles and a sack on Aaron Rodgers, but the Bears lost 35–16.
-In the Wild Card Round against the New Orleans Saints, he recorded two tackles and a pass deflection in the 21–9 road loss.
+During a Week 10 19–13 loss to the Vikings, Mack recorded three tackles and his first interception of the season off a pass thrown by Kirk Cousins and returned it 33 yards.
+During a Week 14 36–7 victory over the Texans, Mack had two tackles and sacked Deshaun Watson in the endzone for a safety and forced a fumble on Duke Johnson that he also recovered.
+In the Wild Card Round against the New Orleans Saints, Mack recorded two tackles and a pass deflection in the 21–9 road loss.

 On December 21, Mack was named to the Pro Bowl for the sixth consecutive season.
-At the time of the announcement, he had eight sacks, three forced fumbles, two fumble recoveries, and an interception.
-Mack was ranked 23rd by his fellow players on the NFL Top 100 Players of 2021.
+He was ranked 23rd by his fellow players on the NFL Top 100 Players of 2021.

-2021 season
+2021

-During a Week 2 20–17 victory over the Cincinnati Bengals, Mack recorded two tackles and his first sack of the season on Joe Burrow.
-In the next game against the Cleveland Browns, Mack recorded two sacks and two tackles in a 26-6 road loss.
-Two weeks later, Mack recorded seven tackles and a sack in a 20–9 road victory over his former team, the Las Vegas Raiders.

 Mack played in seven games during the 2021 season before undergoing season-ending foot surgery.
 He was placed on injured reserve on November 19.
-He finished the season with 19 tackles and six sacks in seven games and starts.
+Mack finished the season with 19 tackles and six sacks in seven games and starts.